Exodus (Brian McKnight album)

 Exodus is the sixteenth studio album by American singer Brian McKnight.
-It was released by The SoNo Recording Group on June 26, 2020 in the United States.
-According to McKnight, the album will mark his final project release of all original material.
-The singer worked with Earl Cohen, Tim Kelley, Chris Paultre, and Claude Villani on Exodus which was preceded by the singles "42 (Grown Up Tipsy)", "When I'm Gone", and "Neva Get Enuf of U." The album debuted and peaked at number 86 on the US Billboard Current Album Sales.
+It was released by The SoNo Recording Group on June 26, 2020.
+While he wrote and produced most of the album himself, the singer also worked with Earl Cohen, Tim Kelley, Chris Paultre, and Claude Villani on Exodus which was preceded by the singles "42 (Grown Up Tipsy)", "When I'm Gone", and "Neva Get Enuf of U." The album debuted and peaked at number 86 on the US Billboard Current Album Sales chart.
+By the time of its release, McKnight announced that the album would mark his final project release of all original material though he has since release further albums.